Blue Range Wolf Reintroduction Area (BRWRA) Monthly Project Updates

 Definitions: A “wolf pack” is defined as two or more wolves that maintain an established territory.
 In the event that one of the two alpha (dominant) wolves dies, the remaining alpha wolf, regardless of pack size, retains the pack status.
 The packs referenced in this update contain at least one wolf with a radio telemetry collar attached to it.
 The Interagency Field Team (IFT) recognizes that wolves without radio telemetry collars may also form packs.
 If the IFT confirms that wolves are associating with each other and are resident within the same home range, they will be referenced as a pack.

-Hawks Nest Pack (collared AM1038 and f1280) During May, the Hawks Nest Pack was located within their traditional territory in the north central portion of the ASNF.
-The Hawks Nest Pack continues to exhibit denning behavior.
+Maverick Pack (collared AM1183, AF1291, f1335, m1336, and m1342) During July, the Maverick Pack was located within their traditional territory both on the FAIR and the central portion of the ASNF.
+The Maverick Pack continues to display denning behavior.

-Rim Pack (collared AM1107 and F1305) In May, the Rim Pack was located in the south-central portion of the ASNF.
-The pack is exhibiting denning behavior and on May 30, a member of the IFT observed at least one pup with the Rim Pack.
+Rim Pack (collared AM1107 and AF1305) In July, the Rim Pack was located in the south-central portion of the ASNF.
+The Rim Pack has moved periodically from one location to another during July, and maybe using rendezvous sites.
+The IFT has documented one pup with the Rim Pack.

-ON THE FAIR: Tsay o Ah Pack (collared M1343 and f1283) Throughout May, the Tsay o Ah Pack was located on the FAIR.
+ON THE FAIR: Tsay o Ah Pack (collared AM1343 and AF1283) Throughout July, the Tsay o Ah Pack was located on the FAIR.
 The IFT continues to document denning behavior in this Pack.

 IN NEW MEXICO: